 851: if (QMMMlist.nri) // QMMMlist.nri is zero, so

 889: mm_nr++; // we don't get here, so ...

 1012: mm->nrMMatoms = mm_nr; // number of MM atoms gets zeroed

 If you have some suggestions how to fix this, please let me know - as I really want it to work, I will gladly contribute.
 From the comments in the source I got that there is some work to be done in neighbor searching, but I don't know the details (yet).
 Discussion on gmx-users and gmx-developers on qmmm are very rare and not giving me too much of enlightment.
 Any input/guidance on this would be very welcome!

-#1 Updated by Grzegorz Wieczorek over 3 years ago
+#1 Updated by Grzegorz Wieczorek almost 4 years ago

 OK, in the meantime I fixed the leaks, the possibilities of overflow, reduced the number of unnecessary variables, simplified the way ORCA outputs are read and few other things.
 The patch is longer than the file itself, so I upload the file.
 I am sorry - I changed the indentation a bit - to more "conventional" - I wanted to see more code on the screen at a time.
 I checked, it seems to work not worse than the older version.

 #6 Updated by Erik Lindahl over 3 years ago

 Unfortunately seems to be very little interest from the QM/MM developers in actually looking into this.

 Gerrit: While I understand you might not have written the interface, we simply don't have the resources to start maintaining the files for the QM/MM developers and coordinate contacts with the people who might have originally written it.